Tulsa Race Massacre survivors file lawsuit, demanding ‘repair’ for 1921 attack

 “Once we saw the state of Oklahoma was successful with the opioid case using the ‘public nuisance’ theory, we thought it was a theory that could work in our case,” Simmons said.
 “We feel confident that city and state officials created a public nuisance by failing to protect Black people during the massacre.”

-The lawsuit identifies seven entities or organizations that were directly involved in the massacre, including the city, county, State National Guard and Tulsa Chamber of Commerce.
+The lawsuit identifies seven entities or organizations that were directly involved in the massacre, including the city, county, state National Guard and Tulsa Chamber of Commerce.

-The lawsuit accuses the chamber of joining with other officials after the massacre to impose martial law and round up survivors into “in internment camps, only releasing them to work if sponsored by white employers.”
+The lawsuit accuses the chamber of joining with other officials after the massacre to impose martial law and round up survivors into “internment camps, only releasing them to work if sponsored by white employers.”

 A spokesperson for Tulsa Mayor G.T.
 Bynum (R) said the city does not comment on pending litigation.